MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 ### String literal with Unicode

-The following example shows that a backslash is needed in order to include a Unicode character in a string literal.
+The following example shows that a backslash is needed to include a Unicode character in a string literal.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]